Does auto insurance cover vehicle theft?

 Car theft can happen when you least expect it, but comprehensive insurance or full coverage that includes collision and comprehensive policies will help protect you from major financial loss.

-With flexible deductibles and optional add-ons, you can tailor comprehensive coverage to your needs and budget by learning how to compare auto insurance companies.
+With flexible deductibles and optional add-ons, you can tailor comprehensive coverage to your needs and budget by comparing auto insurance companies.

 Check out the largest comprehensive insurance providers if you need a place to start looking for affordable coverage.